legotaylor/Souper-Secret-Settings/README.md

 ![A collection of cool sights](https://cdn.modrinth.com/data/bzJkPbG1/images/e5320e13d8ab192c266c79dda2af46ec8414d77e.png)

-Optifine/Iris [shaderpacks](https://modrinth.com/shaders) are compatible, so you can get some pretty cool looking combinations - personally i found that using [Epoch](https://modrinth.com/shader/epoch) or [Vector](https://modrinth.com/shader/vector) as a base can look really cool
+Optifine/Iris [shaderpacks](https://modrinth.com/shaders) are compatible, so you can get some pretty cool looking combinations - personally I found that using [Epoch](https://modrinth.com/shader/epoch) or [Vector](https://modrinth.com/shader/vector) as a base can look really cool

 Souper secret settings also expands on vanillas old super secret settings by adding *many* [(list)](SuperSecretSettingsList.md) new ones, have fun eating soup!